DCmax1111/Laptop_Price_Prediction/README.md

-# 💻 Laptop Price Prediction
+# Laptop Price Prediction

-This project predicts the price of laptops based on their specifications using **Machine Learning**.
+This project is based on the prediction of the price of laptops based on their specifications using **Machine Learning**.

 ---

-## ⚡ Features
+## Features
 - Data cleaning & preprocessing
 - Exploratory data analysis (EDA)
 - Model training (Linear Regression, Random Forest)